goose-lang/goose/README.md

 - A `.v` file that runs using Perennial's semantic interpreter.
 This file should go in Perennial's `goose_lang/interpreter/` directory and can have any name.

 To generate these files, the executable takes a required flag of either `-go` or `-coq` which specifies the file type, an optional `-out` argument specifying where to write the output, and finally the path to the semantics package.
-For example,
-`cmd/test_gen/test_gen -coq -out /.../goose_lang/interpreter/generated_test.v /.../goose/internal/examples/semantics`
-generates the Coq file of semantic tests.
-To re-generate the Go test file you can run `go generate ./...`.
+For example, `go run ./cmd/test_gen -coq -out ~/code/perennial/src/goose_lang/interpreter/generated_test.v ./internal/examples/semantics` generates the Coq file of semantics tests.
+(You'll probably need to adjust the path to Perennial.)
+To re-generate the Go test file you can just run `go generate ./...`.